encoredev/encore/README.md

 ### How is Encore different?

 Encore is the only tool that understands what you’re building.
 The Encore framework, coupled with static analysis, lets Encore deeply understand the application you’re building.
 This enables the platform to provide a unique developer experience that helps you stay in the flowstate as you’re building.
+For instance you don't need to bother with configuring and managing infrastructure, setting up environments and keeping them in sync, or writing documentation and drafting architecture diagrams.
+Encore does all of this automatically out of the box.

 Unlike many tools that aim to only make cloud deployment easier, Encore is not a cloud hosting provider.
 With Encore, you can use your own cloud account with all the major cloud providers: AWS/Azure/GCP.
 This means you’re in control of your data and can maintain your trust relationship with your cloud provider.
 You can also use Encore's development cloud for free, with pretty generous "fair use" limits.

 ### Why is the framework integrated with cloud hosting?

 We've found that to meaningfully improve the developer experience, you have to operate across the full stack.
 Unless you understand how an application is deployed, there are a large number of things in the development process that you can't simplify.
 That's why so many other developer tools have such a limited impact.
-With Encore, we're bravely rethinking the developer experience in a much more significant way.
+With Encore's more integrated approach, we're able to unlock a radically better experience for developers.

 ### What if I want to migrate away from Encore?